 Josh Fitzgerald currently lives in Irving, but is originally from Colorado.
 Being a Flight Attendant for a major airline has also allowed him to live in many places in the US.
 He's also the owner of a small ecommerce business.
 In a previous life, he was a full- time church musician.
 In addition to handbells, he plays several different instruments which you may have heard during previous concerts.
 Formerly, Josh served on the boards of Area 5 and Area 9 of Handbell Musicians of America.
 Highlights of his handbell career include separate tours to Germany and Japan, and playing in the BYU-Idaho PBS televised special with the critically acclaimed Sonos Handbell Ensemble.
 Also making the list is starting a handbell ministry in Nicaragua.
 Fun fact: Josh is a licensed auctioneer and a ham radio operator.

 Elizabeth Garvin is a Computer Engineering graduate of Texas A&M who spent many years working as a QA analyst in healthcare IT.
 She started ringing in 6th grade and participated in competitive school handbell choirs through high school, where she lettered in handbells!
 She immediately started ringing in church bell choirs.
 She joined Concert Bells of Fort Worth in 2004 and has been ringing for at least 30 consecutive years.
 In addition to ringing with Concert Bells, Elizabeth has enjoyed coordinating and directing youth handbell choirs.
 Her passion for music is shared with her husband, Dan.
 They reside in Lewisville and enjoy cooking, listening to music, and attending live concerts and performances of all sorts.
-She is very proud of her stepdaughter, Danielle, who will be graduating in May 2023, from Texas Woman’s University with a BBA in Human Resource Management degree.
+She is very proud of her stepdaughter, Danielle, who graduated in May 2023 from Texas Woman’s University with a BBA in Human Resource Management.

 Cindy Karm learned about handbell ringing in her church’s youth choir almost three decades ago.
 Cindy’s first instrument was piano, and she took formal lessons for about 10 years.
 She has enjoyed making music with Concert Bells of Fort Worth since 2013.
 Her musical highlights include performing at Pinnacle with CBFW in 2015 and performing in the world premiere of Michael Glasgow’s choral work Requiem at Carnegie Hall in 2017, and in Vienna, Austria, in 2019.
 To fund her music habits, Cindy practices construction and general business law at a boutique firm in north Dallas.
 She also supports Dallas’ musical community by serving as the President of the Board of Directors of the Fine Arts Chamber Players.